Module Code

 Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-For last year's intake, offers were initially made to applicants for Architecture offering A-level/BTEC Level 3 qualifications who achieved at least three GCSE passes at grade B/6 or above plus three GCSE passes at grade C/4 or above, to include English Language and Mathematics.
-The final threshold varies from year to year depending on competition for places and, last year, offers were made to applicants with one grade B/6 plus five grade C/4 at GCSE (including English Language and Mathematics).
+Offers are initially made to applicants for Architecture offering A-level/BTEC Level 3 qualifications who achieved at least one GCSE pass at grade B/6 or above plus four GCSE passes at grade C/4 or above, to include English Language and Mathematics.
+The final threshold varies from year to year depending on competition for places.

-All applicants must provide evidence of artistic ability and this requirement is satisfied by grade B/6 or above in GCSE Art.
-Candidates who have not met this requirement will be invited to submit a digital portfolio.
+All applicants must provide evidence of artistic ability, and this requirement is satisfied by GCSE Art grade B/6 or above, or Junior Certificate Art/Visual Art grade B/Higher Merit or above.
+Candidates who have not met this requirement will be considered for an invitation to submit a digital portfolio.
 The information provided in the applicant’s personal statement and the academic reference are important factors for candidates who do not have the required level of qualification in Art.
 Unless there is clear evidence of motivation and commitment to Architecture, candidates may not be invited to submit a digital portfolio.
 Guidance for applicants preparing an art portfolio can be found at http://go.qub.ac.uk/k100portfolio.

 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS are also considered.
 The offer for repeat candidates is set in terms of three A-levels and may be one grade higher than for first time applicants.
 Grades may be held from the previous year.